jowe81/autolib-api/README.md

 # API Backend for AutoLib
-This is the backend for _Autolib_ by LighthouseLabs students Cherie, Merwyn and Johannes.
+This is the backend for _Autolib_ by LighthouseLabs students [Chérie](https://github.com/cherieodu), [Merwyn](https://github.com/merwynpgithub) and [Johannes](https://github.com/jowe81).

 Get the front-end app at https://github.com/merwynpgithub/autolib/.

 In this README (click to scroll to section):